P. V. R. Rao

 Pattadakal Venkanna Raghavendra Rao was an Indian civil servant, writer and the sixth defence secretary of India.
 He assumed office on 21 November 1962, the day the Sino-Indian War ended and held the position until 3 April 1965.
 He was the author of three books, India's Defence Policy and Organisation Since Independence, Defence without drift and Red Tape and White Cap.
-The Government of India awarded him Padma Vibhushan, the second highest Indian civilian award, in 1967.
+The Government of India awarded him the Padma Vibhushan, the second highest Indian civilian award, in 1967.